What’s A Good Serrano Pepper Substitute?

 That’s right.
 The most popular chili in the world is a terrific substitute for the serrano.
 It’s easy to find (nearly every supermarket carries them), but more importantly they share a similar fresh bright and grassy taste.
 The flavor integrity of your recipe will be overall intact, with one big exception – the heat.

-Jalapeño peppers – while still a medium heat pepper (2,500 to 8,000 Scoville heat units) – can be up to nine times milder than a serrano (10,000 to 23,000 SHU).
-If heat is important to you, you may need to increase the chili amount required in the recipe to make up the difference.
+Jalapeño peppers — while also a medium heat pepper (2,500 to 8,000 Scoville heat units or SHU) — can be up to nine times milder than a serrano (10,000 to 23,000 SHU).
+If heat is important to you or your recipe, you may need to increase the chili amount required in the recipe to make up the difference.
 The walls of jalapeño peppers are meatier than the serrano as well, so consider how this may affect usage in your recipe.
-You may want to dice to lessen the texture difference.
+You may want to dice the jalapeños to lessen the texture difference.

-You won’t find fresh green cayenne in every grocery store, but if you can it makes for a suitable serrano substitution.
-Green cayenne peppers don’t share the same bright flavor, but it’s taste is neutral enough that it won’t surprisingly affect your dish.
-The same is true for red cayennes.
+You won’t find fresh green cayenne in every grocery store, but if you can, it makes for a suitable serrano substitution.
+Green cayenne peppers don’t share the same bright flavor, but its taste is neutral enough that it won’t surprisingly affect your dish.

 Careful, though: This is a significant heat upgrade.
-Cayenne peppers sit near the upper end of medium-heat chilies – 30,000 – 50,000 SHU.
-That can be up to five times spicier than the serrano – it’s a level of heat that may be too much for those with sensitive palates.
+Cayenne peppers sit near the upper end of medium-heat chilies, 30,000 – 50,000 SHU.
+That can be up to five times spicier than the serrano.
+It’s a level of heat that may be too much for those with sensitive palates.
 If you opt for cayenne, consider lessening the chili used in the recipe.
-Spice it up to taste.
+Start small and spice it up to taste.

 Note, too, if you opt for a fresh red cayenne, there will be a color difference in your dish.
 Serrano chilies are typically sold while green (they age to red), while cayenne peppers are easier to find in their mature red color.
 If the color matters to your plate presentation, keep this in mind.